dotnet-presentations/aspnetcore-for-beginners/Tutorial/3-Update Pages/update-VSMac.md

 ![](images/CurrentPage.PNG)

-In this quick tutorial we are going to learn how to update the generated pages.
-For example, suppose we want to remove the time from the release date.
+In this tutorial, you are going to learn how to update the generated pages.
+For example, suppose you want to remove the time from the release date.

 * Open Models/Movie.cs